BukyChimeh/Buky-s-Portfolio/README.md

 # Project 3; Analyzing the Housing Cost in North-Eastern America.

 ## Overview
-This data set includes housing information for Six(6) States in the North-Eastern area and two(2) US Islands in United States.
+This data set includes housing information for Six(6) States in the Northeastern area and two(2) US Islands in the United States.
 ![Housing Data](https://github.com/BukyChimeh/Bukys_Portfolio/assets/132451311/eefd912d-3c23-4461-879e-afa3e90129ab)

 ## Aim;
-To discover the cheapest and most expensive cities to purchase a home in the North-East Coast.
+To discover the cheapest and most expensive cities to purchase a home on the North-East Coast.

 ## Data Collection
 Data was sourced through [Kaggle](kaggle.com) and provided by [Data set Link](https://www.kaggle.com/jayoza198)